form3tech-oss/pact-proxy/README.md

 register interactions and the actual interactions themselves.
 The proxy exposes additional endpoints that allow additional constrains to be added to an interaction, these are evaluated by the proxy before the request is forwarded onto the pact mock server.
+After the request is returned from the pact mock server, modifiers can be applied.
+A modifier can modify HTTP status code or body.
+This can be useful for testing server side errors or reusing same pacts without generating additional load on the pact provider side.

 ![pact proxy](./pact-proxy.png)